 Remove Negative Credit

-Up to 79% of all credit reports have errors and removing those negative items is the fastest way to improve a credit score.
+Up to 79% of all credit reports have errors, and removing those negative items is the fastest way to improve a credit score.
 You can dispute any item on a credit report.
-If that item can't be verified, it must be removed.
-Along the way, letters need to be generated.
+If that item can't be verified by the bureaus/creditors, they must remove it.
+Our software makes this super-fast and super-organized.

 Build Positive Credit